 - Prepare a General Appropriations Bill draft (Section 322.008(a), Government Code) ;

 - Prepare a budget estimates document (Section 322.008(c), Government Code) ;

-- Prepare a performance report (Section 322.011(c), Government Code) ;
+- Review programs and operations of state established entities and prepare a performance report (Section 322.011, Government Code) ;

-copies of key documents (e.g., the General Appropriations Act), and online data entry applications for state agencies.
+The LBB also provides services and fiscal publications and maintains a website that provides information on the LBB, budget information and documents (e.g., the General Appropriations Act), and online data entry applications for state agencies.

 During the interim, the LBB provides assistance to standing and special committees, as requested.
 In addition, several reports serve to keep the Legislature informed about significant budget and performance developments among state agencies.
 A major publication, Fiscal Size-up, summarizes important fiscal actions of the prior legislative session, describes the purpose and services of state agencies, and provides comparative information on Texas state government.

 During the legislative session, the LBB supports the legislative appropriations process by providing staff resources for the House Appropriations Committee, the Senate Finance Committee, and the Conference Committee on Appropriations.
 To a great extent, staff support takes the form of tracking committee decisions, answering inquiries from committee members, and performing analyses.
 The LBB staff records committee funding decisions in order to produce bill texts and summaries for each step of the appropriations process.
 In addition to committee support services, LBB staff members prepare fiscal notes and impact statements about proposed legislation.